Use of two-body correlated basis functions with van der Waals interaction to study the shape-independent approximation for a large number of trapped interacting bosons: Summary and conclusion

 \section{Summary and conclusion}

-We have calculated the low and high lying excitation frequencies for very large number of trapped bosons which is close to the real experimental situation.
-We utilize the two-body correlated basis function and use van der Waals interaction as an interatomic interaction.
-Thus our many-body method prescribed in the present manuscript can reveal the realistic features of the trapped bosons.
-The most convenient and widely used tool in this direction is the mean-field GP equation which basically ignores interatomic correlation and uses the simple contact interaction.
-In that respect our many-body approach is few steps ahead of the mean-field results as by keeping all possible two-body correlations one can expect to get beyond-mean-field effects.
-On the other hand the diffusion Monte-Carlo (DMC) is the exact many-body techinique.
-However due to computational difficulty it can handle only up to few hundreds of bosons in the trap which is far from the real experimental situation, whereas our many-body method keeps only two-body correlations and can handle as large as $10^7-10^8$ atoms in the trap.
-The effect of only two-body correlation is relevant as the higher-body correlations are almost negligible for dilute BEC.
+We have calculated the ground-state energy, the one-body density and the low-lying excitation frequencies for a very large number of trapped bosons, which is close to the real experimental situation.
+We utilized the two-body correlated basis functions and used the van der Waals interaction as the inter-atomic interaction.
+The many-body method described in this manuscript can reveal realistic features of the trapped bosons.
+The most convenient and widely used tool in this direction is the mean-field GP equation which basically ignores inter-atomic correlation and uses the simple contact interaction.
+In that respect our many-body approach is a few steps ahead of the mean-field approach as by keeping all possible two-body correlations one can expect to address the beyond the mean-field effects.
+On the other hand the diffusion Monte-Carlo method is the exact many-body technique.
+However, due to computational difficulties it can handle only up to few hundreds of bosons in the trap, which is far from the real experimental situation.
+Our many-body method keeps only two-body correlations and can handle as many as $10^7$ atoms in the trap.
+The effect of only two-body correlations is relevant as the higher-body correlations are almost negligible in a dilute BEC.